Manfrin92/algorithms/README.md

 # Algorithms

-#### Repository for trainning and implementing some simple algorithms.
+#### Repository for training and implementing some simple algorithms.